jsaileruow/radi-db/README.md

 | Density         | (warning: dimensionless) | rho                |                    |
 | Temperature     | (Kelvin)                 |                    |                    |

-Comment: Pressure is not available in this list as it is not mapped and as it has minor impact on the final results (this was checked for time step 15).
+Comment: the pressure is not available in this list as it is not mapped and as it has minor impact on the final results (this was checked for time step 15).

 ## Benchmark Cases